Master of the Dirt

 JT: That’s incredible.

 Gilbert: ah, no its not.
-I had my beer and I had
+I had my beer and I had Gene Petro following me around at the tracks and

 beating him was a great lot of fun (laughs).
 Anybody I thought could beat me, I wouldn’t put a